Facts to Know About the Email Countdown Image

 Testing Your Image

-And if you are viewing the email in Outlook, you'll notice that you see the correct time but the countdown isn't animated.
-This is because Outlook does not show animated images at all.
+If you are viewing the email in Outlook, you'll notice that you see the correct time but the countdown isn't animated.
+This is because Outlook does not show animated images.
 This is a deficiency of Outlook.

 If you have any questions, please let us know at email@example.com.